wireflowio/wireflow/README.md

 Refer to `conf/` and `turn/` directories in this repo for deployment examples and manifests.

-## Features

-- [ ] All platforms: Linux, macOS, Windows, Android, iOS
-- [x] All autoplay: no manual configuration required
+## Wireflow Features, Roadmap, and Roadmap Progress

+**1. Core Features**
+These features represent the foundational, working architecture of Wireflow, focusing on security and automation.

-- [x] Zero‑config onboarding: register, sign in, create a network
+- Zero-Touch Onboarding: Users can register, sign in, and instantly create an encrypted private network without requiring any manual tunnel configuration.
+- Automatic Enrollment & Autoplay: Devices automatically enroll and configure themselves upon joining, ensuring the tunnel is established without manual intervention.
-- [x] Security: WireGuard encryption and key management in control plane
+- Security Foundation: Utilizes WireGuard encryption (ChaCha20-Poly1305) with all cryptographic key management centralized within the Control Plane.
+- Access Control: A robust policy engine is implemented to define granular rules and policies, controlling which devices can reach specific endpoints within the network.
+- Resilient Connectivity: Implements Relay Fallback to ensure seamless connectivity when direct Peer-to-Peer (P2P) connections are blocked by strict NATs or firewalls.

+**1. Product Roadmap and Milestones**

 - [x] Access control: define rules and policies for who can reach what or where then want
-- [ ] Web UI: manage devices, rules, and visibility
-- [x] Relay fallback: seamless connectivity when direct P2P isn’t possible
-- [ ] Multi‑platform: Windows, Linux, macOS, Android, iOS, NAS
-- [ ] Metrics: traffic, connections, and health insights
-- [ ] Multi‑network: manage multiple isolated overlays
-- [ ] Docker UI: manage networks without a desktop app
-- [ ] DNS: built‑in service and custom domain support

 ## License